NYUCCL/psiTurk/doc/what_is_psiturk.md

 If you run an experiment on the web you need a way to send the content to the user.
 This usually requires some type of http/https web server.
 While you can do that from your personal computer (with some setup/configuration), currently the easiest way to do this is to deploy (i.e., run on a remote cloud server) your completed experiment to the web via the free-tier on Heroku.
 When you are developing locally/testing your code `psiturk` provides you a small, simplified web server running on your computer that mimics the environment that is run when your experiment is officially "deployed."

-**TL;DR**: Yes you need a websever.  `psiturk` provide a lightweight mini-webserver that you can use to develop your task locally on your desktop.
+**TL;DR**: `psiturk` provides a lightweight mini-webserver that you can use to develop your task locally on your desktop.
 When you are ready to begin data collection you deploy to the cloud.
-We have a smooth workflow for doing this for free on Heroku.
+We have a smooth workflow for doing this for free on Heroku, although other options are possible.

 ## Do I need to setup and manage a database?